deeppavlov/DeepPavlov/docs/intro/features.rst

 model.
 This model outputs empty string in case if there is no answer in context.

-:doc:`Morphological tagging component </components/morphotagger>`
+:doc:`Morphological tagging model </models/morphotagger>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Based on character-based approach to morphological tagging `Heigold et al., 2017.
 An extensive empirical evaluation of
 character-based morphological tagging for 14 languages <http://www.aclweb.org/anthology/E17-1048>`__.
 A state-of-the-art
 model for Russian and several other languages.
 Model takes as input tokenized sentences and outputs the corresponding
 sequence of morphological labels in `UD format <http://universaldependencies.org/format.html>`__.
 The table below
 contains word and sentence accuracy on UD2.0 datasets.
-For more scores see :doc:`full table </components/morphotagger>`.
+For more scores see :doc:`full table </models/morphotagger>`.

 .. table::
     :widths: auto